 - There is an outstanding warrant for your arrest.

-A record clearance does not release you from all penalties and disabilities resulting from the charges in your case.
-Information relating to your cases may be made available where the release is authorized by local, state, or federal law.
+- While dismissing your conviction does help with many job, housing, student aid and other opportunities, it does not completely erase the conviction.
+Information relating to your record may be made available to public employers or others, where the release is authorized by law.
 You may still be required to disclose the conviction in response to certain direct questions.
 You may be prohibited from owning a firearm because of the conviction.
-In addition, record clearance will not keep the charge from being alleged against you as a prior conviction in any future proceedings.
+In addition, record clearance will not keep the charge from being alleged against you as a prior conviction in any future criminal proceedings.

 - The Office of the Public Defender Reentry Expungement Program highly encourages you to call 408-535-4290 to schedule an appointment.

 - Interviews will be done by appointment and on walk in basis during office hours if time permits.
 If you are not financially eligible for Public Defender assistance, you can pursue record clearance by obtaining an application from the Probation Department or by retaining a private attorney.